2020 UNLV Rebels football team: Schedule

+On November 18, the Mountain West canceled UNLV's scheduled game on November 21 against Colorado State due to contact tracing of COVID-19 cases within the UNLV program.
+On December 2, the conference canceled the Rebels' scheduled game on December 4 against Boise State due to COVID-19 protocols.

 Preseason

 Mountain West media days

 The Mountain West media days were originally scheduled to take place from July 27–29, 2020 virtually, but were canceled.

 Media poll

 The preseason poll was released on July 21, 2020.
 The Rebels were predicted to finish in sixth place in the MW West Division.
 The divisions were later suspended for the 2020 season.